ibm-cloud-docs/iaas-vpn/set-up-ipsec-vpn.md

 {:DomainName: data-hd-keyref="DomainName"}
 {:term: .term}

-# Setting up an IPSec VPN connection
+# Setting up an IPsec VPN connection
 {:#setup-ipsec-vpn}

-## What is IPSec VPN?
+## What is IPsec VPN?
 {:#what-is-ipsec-vpn}

-IPSec is a suite of protocols designed to authenticate and encrypt all IP traffic between two locations, using a tunnel mode that provides an encrypted, site-to-site network.
+IPsec is a suite of protocols designed to authenticate and encrypt all IP traffic between two locations, using a tunnel mode that provides an encrypted, site-to-site network.
 It allows trusted data to pass through networks that otherwise would be considered insecure.
 {:shortdesc}

 IBM Cloud VPN access allows users to manage all servers remotely and securely over the IBM Cloud Private network.
 A VPN connection from your location to the private network gives you the capability for out-of-band management and server rescue through an encrypted VPN tunnel.
 With VPN access, you can: